What is a “siblings”?

 While person with disability themselves and their parents are discussed in the topic of person with disability, the “siblings” have not been focused on.

-In the United States, April 10th is Sibling Day.
+In the United States, April 10th is Siblings Day.

 Just like Father’s Day and Mother’s Day, it is a big day to think about your brothers and sisters, to express your gratitude, and to celebrate them.